 This is a Textbooks for All program.
 To learn more about Lambton College's Textbooks for All initiative, visit our Mobile Learning section

-Graduates from this program may find employment as assistants or technicians, in facilities/agencies serving clients/patients with communicative disorders such as schools, daycare centres, residential institutions, hospitals, nursing homes and clinics.
-Many graduates have the opportunity to relocate across Ontario for many of the employment options available.
+Our graduates find employment as assistants or technicians, in facilities/agencies serving clients/patients with communicative disorders such as schools, daycare centres, residential institutions, hospitals, nursing homes and clinics.
+Many graduates have relocated across Ontario for many of the employment options available.
 Graduates will work under the auspices and direction of a qualified Speech-Language Pathologist and/or Audiologist.

 Connect to your future career with Career Coach.